rssalessio/PythonVRFT/README.md

 # PythonVRFT Library - Version 0.0.4
 VRFT Adaptive Control Library written in Python.
 Aim of this library is to provide an implementation of the VRFT (Virtual Reference Feedback Tuning) algorithm.

+You can find the package also at the following [link](https://pypi.org/project/pythonvrft/)

 _Author_: Alessio Russo (PhD Student at KTH - alesssior@kth.se)

 ![alt tag](https://github.com/rssalessio/PythonVRFT/blob/master/examples/1_example.png)
 ## License